SchulichRacingElectrical/srt-iot-ms/README.md

 # srv-iot-ms

-Micro-service for SR Telemetry communications with onboard hardware.
+Microservice for SR Telemetry communications with onboard hardware.

+## Setting Up

+Package management and virtual environment is managed by `poetry`.
+If you don't already have it installed, install `poetry` by running the command for your OS listed on [this page](https://python-poetry.org/docs/#installation).

+After installing, run `poetry install` from within the root project directory to install any dependencies.

+Once dependencies are installed, run `poetry shell` to activate the environment.

-# Running
+## Running

-Make sure to enter the python environment 'env' by:

-source env/bin/activate

-To leave the environment:

-deactivate

-If you install a new pip library, after installing, be sure to do this:

-pip3 freeze > requirements.txt

-# Running the hardware simulation

-Depending on your machine, there will be different commands to run the run.sh bash file that compiles and executes the simulation.

-On MacOS:

-bash ./run.sh

-If you add a new C and header file, update the bash file to include the new file in the compilation.
+With the environment activated in your shell as described above, simply run `flask run` to run the service.